harterrt/harterrt/content/mozilla/dividing_hll.md

 The largest swing occurs from day 6 to day 7 where the user count jumps by 13.7% (-6.8% to 6.9%)!

+So what's the take away.
+Probabilistic counts are still super useful tools, but it's important to consider what kind of error they're going to introduce.
+In particular, don't use probabilistic counts (like `approx_distinct`) when looking at year over year rates or plotting trend lines.